-- You must notify all insurance companies for all drivers involved in the collision.
+- The first step toward receiving compensation is that you must notify all insurance companies for all drivers involved in the collision.

-- Property or vehicle damage claims are usually settled and paid within days or weeks.
+- The damaged cars should be examined by a property damage insurance adjuster within days, and vehicle damage claims are usually settled and paid within days or weeks.

 A common question we are asked is how long does or should it take to get payment or a check from an insurance company after a car accident in the State of Georgia?
 The answer to this depends on what happened in the collision and the type of damages or compensation you are asking for.